Time to transform is now ?

 Scaling Agile from IT to your entire organization

 The greatest challenge lies not in the new practices put in place, but in the interface and coherence between these practices and the existing organizational processes.
 With the goal to address the scalability challenge, a number of frameworks has emerged that claim to offer the much needed guidance for scaling Lean-Agile to the large-scale development efforts, where there are several development teams with digital architects, business analysts, and developers working in multi-year projects or programs.

 How can you apply agile methods in business, and not only when implementing new IT?
 What are the success factors in agile business transformation projects and which mistakes should you avoid?

-Forget creating the great master plan.
-Make progress as you use your own projects or initiatives to implement agile – but scale fast and monitor progress!
+Some creating the great master plan, some make progress using your own projects or initiatives to implement agile – but scale fast and monitor progress!
 We can show you how it is easily done.

 Cultural changes requires focused attention, and embracing Agile and Lean methodologies requires a significant mindset shift.
 It goes in business projects as well as IT, and running projects on agile principles is the easiest way to introduce agile.
 Using metrics, automation and stronger executive agile leadership is mandatory and we know how to make that change in both small and large organisations (i.e. TeamHealth Radar).